 THIS IS ETHNIC CLEANSING UNFOLDING BEFORE OUR EYES

-In just over 2 weeks, more than 370,000 Rohingya people have fled Myanmar to nearby Bangladesh.
+In 7 weeks, relentless human rights violations have forced more than 520,000 Rohingya to flee in terror to neighbouring Bangledesh.
 Reports are flooding in of killings by the Myanmar security forces, as satellite images confirm that entire villages have been burned to the ground.

 Many are risking their lives as they flee by foot and escape in fishing boats, travelling from Myanmar to Bangladesh - many are badly injured.
 Well over half are women and children.